stuartridout/teamlink/Documentation/README.md

    ![](images/05.jpeg)

-1. Browse to the Dataverse Solution file downloaded in *Download the unmanaged Solution file* step and click Next.
+1. Browse to the Dataverse Solution file downloaded in *Download the managed Solution file* step and click Next.

    ![](images/06.jpeg)